opendocsg/slw-judgments-backfill/2017_SGHC_299/report.md

  (d) Originating Summons No 1004 of 2017 (“OS1004/2017”).

 10     S1098/2013 was a minority oppression action by Sakae against GREIC, ERC Holdings, ERCU, Andy Ong, Ho Yew Kong and Han Boon, among others.
 Sakae made numerous allegations against Andy Ong, Ho Yew Kong and Han Boon for wrongfully diverting moneys from GREIH over the course of seven transactions.
-In brief, the High Court found that there was minority oppression and made several orders including an order that GREIH be wound up – see _Sakae Holdings Ltd v Gryphon Real Estate Investment Corporation Pte Ltd and others_ [2017] SGHC 73.
+In brief, the High Court found that there was minority oppression and made several orders including an order that GREIH be wound up – see _Sakae Holdings Ltd v Gryphon Real Estate Investment Corporation Pte Ltd and others_ <span class="citation">[2017] SGHC 73</span>.
 The High Court judgment is currently under appeal.

 11     OS924/2015 was an application by Mr Yap Chew Loong (“Yap”), whom the Company alleged